 ReportingNZ work programme for 2017

 - GDS Index update – We are in the process of analysing the new GDSs for our 2016 Index update.
 The results will be published in five working papers, which will include tables and radar charts comparing GDSs with each other, across departments and across sectors, as well as research observations.
-For a full list of the 27 new GDSs and the 21 deleted GDSs as at 30 June 2016, see the GDS Index website.
+For a full list of the 33 additions and 28 deletions as at 30 June 2016, see the GDS Index website.

 About the three policy projects

-We developed the three interlinking policy projects as a result of our observation that foresight drives strategy, strategy requires reporting, and reporting shapes foresight; hence ForesightNZ, StrategyNZ and ReportingNZ.
-Underlying each of the policy projects is a set of tools and frameworks that shape and drive public policy.
-The reason there are three policy projects is to highlight that each of the policy projects must align if we want New Zealand to develop durable, robust and forward-looking public policy going forward.
-The reason for separating policy projects from research projects is to emphasise that these three sets of tools and frameworks are on-going and are different from significant issues facing New Zealand.
-For a full explanation, go to the About Page on the McGuinness Institute website, found here.
+The McGuiness Institute developed three interlinking policy projects that stem from our observation that foresight drives strategy, strategy requires reporting, and reporting shapes foresight; hence, ForesightNZ, StrategyNZ and ReportingNZ.
+Each policy project is concerned with a set of tools and frameworks that shape and drive public policy.
+Our three policy projects highlight that the principles of foresight, strategy, and reporting must align if we want New Zealand to develop durable, robust and forward-looking public policy.
+We separate policy projects from research projects to emphasise that these three sets of tools and frameworks transcend and differ from the significant issues facing New Zealand.
+For a full explanation, go to the About page on the McGuinness Institute website.

 If you have any enquiries about this project, please email email@example.com.